-Financial Conflict of Interest questions, requests and submissions should be directed to firstname.lastname@example.org.
+Financial Conflict of Interest questions, requests and submissions should be directed by email to firstname.lastname@example.org.

-As relationships between Portland State researchers and community business partners continue to grow, it is imperative that PSU maintain the highest possible standards of research integrity.
-Therefore, any potential for conflict of interest--where an individual's financial or personal considerations may affect or appear to affect their PSU activities related to externally sponsored programs--is disclosed, reviewed, and managed in accordance with state and federal guidelines.
+As relationships between Portland State researchers and community business partners continue to grow, it is important that PSU maintain high research integrity standards.
+Therefore, any potential for conflict of interest--where an individual's financial or personal considerations may affect or appear to affect their PSU activities related to externally sponsored programs--is disclosed, reviewed, and managed in accordance with state and federal regulations and PSU policy.